 First read the short story of Lester Levenson’s enlightenment here : Lester Levenson, or this version edited by Larry Crane: http://www.presentlove.com/lester-levenson/.
 Then read the post, “What is Love?”
 This practice is extremely important.

 Make a list of everyone you know, beginning with the people you dislike the most.
 Every day, set aside twenty or thirty minutes and go down this list in order.
-With each person, ask yourself, “Can I change this feeling of [resentment, anger, envy] to love?”
+With each person, ask yourself, “Can I change this feeling of [resentment, anger, envy, disapproval] to love?”
 Then release the unloving feeling and replace it with love.
-Repeat this process with each person as many times as you need to, then move on to the next person.
+Repeat this process with each person as many times as is necessary, then move on to the next person.
 Do this exercise until you feel only love for everyone on the list.
-Some people will take a few minutes, and some people may take hours.
-Be thorough.
+See “Letting Go of the Ego” for specific instructions.

-One-time exercise in giving: After you have started the love exercise, perform five acts of charity all in one day.
-Examples: Donate money anonymously to a homeless shelter; buy coffee for a security guard; give a sandwich to a street person; leave some quarters on the washing machine; send someone a greeting card; call or visit someone who is alone.
+- One-time exercise in giving: After you have started the love exercise, perform five acts of charity all in one day.
+The following are only examples, and you should do whatever is easiest for you: Donate money anonymously to a homeless shelter; buy coffee for a security guard; give a sandwich to a street person; leave some quarters on a washing machine; send someone a greeting card; call or visit someone who is alone; buy a book or a toy and give it to a child you don’t know.

 10. Letting go of the ego (Beginning of week four)